boostcampaitech7/level2-mrc-nlp-09/README.md

 ### 2. Retrieval Process
-After running process, Output file "BM25Ensemble_topk_100_original.csv" will be created.
+After running process, Output file `BM25Ensemble_topk_100_original.csv` will be created.
 This file is output of Retrieval, which cuts wikipedia documents from 60,613 to 100(Recall Accuracy: 97.92%) and ranks these 100 documents based on similarities.

 Data Format: .csv
     Rows: Queries
-    Cols: ['id', 'question', 'top1_context', 'top2_context', ..., 'top100_context']
+    Cols: `['id', 'question', 'top1_context', 'top2_context', ..., 'top100_context']`

 Data Shape: (600, 102)

-The path to the Data are: "data/pipeline"
+The path to the Data are: `data/pipeline`

 ### 3. Result Analysis
-With "BM25Ensemble_topk_100_original.csv," you can analyze it by Recall Score.
+With `BM25Ensemble_topk_100_original.csv`, you can analyze it by Recall Score.

 ### 4. Output to Rerank